-New York based artist Daniel Arsham straddles the line between art, architecture and performance.
-Architecture is a prevalent subject throughout his work; environments with eroded walls and stairs going nowhere, landscapes where nature overrides structures, and a general sense of playfulness within existing architecture.
-Arsham makes architecture do things it is not supposed to do, mining everyday experience for opportunities to confuse and confound our expectations of space and form.
+New York-based artist Daniel Arsham straddles the line between art, architecture, and performance.
+Architecture is a predominant theme in his work: Environments with eroded walls and staircases leading into the void, landscapes where nature overrides structures, and a general sense of playfulness in existing architecture.
+Arsham makes architecture do things it shouldn't, looking to everyday experience for ways to confound and thwart our expectations of space and form.

-Simple yet paradoxical gestures dominate his sculptural work: a façade that appears to billow in the wind, a figure wrapped up in the surface of a wall, a contemporary object cast in volcanic ash as if it was found on some future archeological site.
-Structural experiment, historical inquiry, and satirical wit all combine in Arsham’s ongoing interrogation of the real and the imagined.
+Simple but paradoxical gestures dominate his sculptural work: a façade that seems to undulate in the wind, a figure wrapped in the surface of a wall, a contemporary object cast in volcanic ash as if found at a future archaeological site.
+Structural experimentation, historical investigation, and satirical wit combine in Arsham's constant interrogation of the real and the imaginary.